How Much Money Can You Make Flipping a House?

 It’s a popular question and there are a lot of bad answers online.
 The reality shows lead us to believe there’s easy money to be made in flipping houses.
 While many people have become millionaires flipping houses, it’s not easy and the margins are not what the reality stars and mentors would suggest.

-Let’s start at the bottom of the graphic we have created with the cost of the property.
+Let’s start with the cost of the property.
 Obviously, this will vary according to the quality of your lead generation.
-If you are buying bank owned foreclosures off the MLS with your realtor, expect to pay far more than this percentage.
+If you are buying bank owned foreclosures off the MLS with your agent, expect to pay far more than this percentage.
 This percentage cost assumes you are generating quality leads directly from motivated sellers in average locations in your market.
 If that’s not the case, adjust accordingly.
 If you are purchasing in war zones, your cost of property percentage should be less to make up for the pain, suffering, and risk.
 In a strong location, you’ll pay a higher percentage because sellers in good locations don’t give their houses away.
 Actually, no one gives houses away.

 The construction costs can vary widely based on a number of variables.
 Our costs assume we are hiring a licensed contractor to do an extensive rehab, including roof, hvac, windows, updated kitchen/baths, flooring, paint, fixtures, some plumbing/electrical, and landscaping.
 If you have technical knowledge and contacts in the construction industry, you can beat these percentages.
 If not, aspire to match these percentages unless you are investing your own sweat equity.
 In that case, be sure and assign a value to your time and count your hours in your costs.
 Be honest with your time.
 If you can make $50/hour working overtime at your job, it’s actually costing you $50/hour to swing a hammer and lay tile in the evenings.